ipostolaki/Comeo/README.md

 # Comeo!

-Comeo is a crowdfunding platform featuring network of people, their resources, skills and interests.
+Comeo is a crowdfunding and cooperation platform featuring network of people, their resources, skills and interests.

 ![demo](documents/personal_graph_example.png)
 ###### Example of a Comeo user's public profile.
 Stored in the Neo4j graph database, rendered by D3.js.